Sorry, you need to enable JavaScript to visit this website.

 Livability, as a comprehensive concept, necessitates an integrated approach that addresses its multifaceted dimensions.
 Despite the broad consensus that no single sector or entity can tackle these challenges in isolation, the practical implementation of such an integrated approach remains a work in progress.

 The networking event aims to share an innovative approach being tested by ADB that applies livability as a transversal concept to operationalize integration.
-Solutions for Livability (S4L) proposes an aggregated, streamlined, and scalable approach.
-It harnesses local knowledge to pinpoint a city’s specific livability challenge through structured dialogue.
+Called Solutions for Livability (S4L), it proposes an aggregated, streamlined, and scalable approach that harnesses local knowledge to pinpoint a city’s specific livability challenge through structured dialogue.
 It rightsizes the collection of evidence to what is needed to validate the challenges identified, especially where data is limited.
 It formulates practical and achievable solutions at policy and investments levels that can swiftly transition to the action phase by the stakeholders.

 The S4L approach has been piloted in Bishkek (Kyrgyz Republic), Almaty (Kazakhstan), Bavet (Cambodia), Pokhara (Nepal), and Sargodha (Pakistan), in key multidisciplinary livability topics such as clean air, multi-use green public space, sustainable tourism, and local economic competitiveness.
 In aggregate, S4L identified 64 priority actions with the estimated value of USD 1,068.93 million (CAPEX) and USD 44.53 million (OPEX), and projects both big and small are being developed as the result.

 With the collaboration of partners, the networking event will discuss in an innovative format three key aspects for operationalizing the integrated approach: the rationale, the method, and the impact.
-In each segment there will be a space for dialogue incorporating the perspective and experience of UN-Habitat, international financial institutions, and government decision-makers who would be reacting to tone-setting, concise presentations by ADB.
+The dialogue will incorporate the perspective and experience of thought leaders in urban development, government decision-makers and development partners who would be reacting to tone-setting, concise presentations.

 The networking event is expected to address the following questions:

-• What exactly is an integrated approach to urban development?
+• What exactly is an integrated approach to urban development and how can it benefit the cities’ aim to improve their livability?

-• How can the integrated approach be operationalized from design to material implementation?
+• How can the integrated approach be operationalized from design to implementation from the perspective of cities and governments?

-• How can the impact of an integrated approach be quantified and what is the value addition of this approach from the business-as-usual?
+• How can the impact of an integrated approach be measured and what is the value addition of this approach from the business-as-usual?

 Objectives

-• Facilitating the exchange of knowledge and experiences among stakeholders involved in enhancing livability in urban areas.
+• Facilitate the exchange of knowledge and experiences among stakeholders involved in enhancing livability in urban areas through integrated approaches.

-• Discussing how cities can identify key challenges and barriers to livability, and how to develop practical solutions to overcome them.
+• Provide a perspective from cities on how they identify key challenges and barriers to developing and implementing an integrated approach, and how practical solutions can be developed to overcome them.

 • Inform urban policies and decision-making processes by integrating insights, lessons learned, and recommendations generated through the event discussions.